AkashBabu/redis-json/README.md

 Nodejs library to store/retreive JSON Objects in RedisDB

 ## Description
-Every time `set` is called JSON object is flattened(embeded objects are converted to path keys) and then stored in Redis just like a normal hashset, on `get` the hashset is unflattened and converted back to the original JSON object.
+Every time `set` is called JSON object is flattened(embeded objects are converted to path keys) and then stored in Redis(just like a normal hashset), on `get` the hashset is unflattened and converted back to the original JSON object.
-Under the hood it uses [flat](https://www.npmjs.com/package/flat) library for flattening and unflattening JSON objects
+~~Under the hood it uses [flat](https://www.npmjs.com/package/flat) library for flattening and unflattening JSON objects~~ Now we use our own custom flattening and unflattening logic to accomodate more possibilites and eliminate certain bugs and also to improve efficiency.

+We now support typescript since 3.1.0 🎉🎉🎊
+Please see the below updated example.

 ## Installation